MatthieuFra/jsPsychPDS/index.md

 > This code-template is to be used to design experiment within the team.
 It contain the visual chart used and the structure of instructions commonly used.

+### Ending experiment

+[<b>[Code]</b>](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks/end-experiment) [<b>[Demo]</b>](./demos-tasks/end-experiment/experiment-demo.html)

+> This code-template is to be used to design experiment within the team.
+It contain the visual chart used and the structure of instructions commonly use for the end of the experiments.
+It contain a survey text and a mail to contact the researcher if needed.

 ### Random subjet number generator

 [<b>[Code]</b>](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks/random-subject-generator) [<b>[Demo]</b>](./demos-tasks/random-subject-generator/experiment-demo.html)